Healthy Homes Assessment Meeanee

 What We Do

-As building inspectors, we are experts in all aspects that come with expert house inspects.
-We are here to ensure that you make the correct choice when it comes to purchasing your next property.
+As building inspectors we deal with all the aspects that come with specialist house examinations.
+We are here to make sure that you make the correct choice when it comes to purchasing your next property.

-We take your investment seriously We will conduct detailed examinations to make sure you don’t encounter any unpleasant or costly surprise costs, meaning you are able to relax and focus on the fun aspects of purchasing or owning your own house.
+We value your money We will conduct detailed examinations to ensure you don’t get any unexpected or expensive unpleasant surprises, so you can relax and focus on the fun aspects of buying or owning an house.

-We specialise in a range of solutions to ensure you are fully informed of the condition of any property you could be considering buying or selling along with other solutions.
+We offer a wide range of services to make sure you are completely informed about the condition of any property you might be looking to purchase or sell along with other solutions.

-Our systematic method of conducting your home inspection and the most up-to-date software technology including digital photos imbedded into the report, you can actually see any problems that might be discovered.
-Thanks to our detailed report, it is not surprising that we receive so many referrals from clients our services to their family and friends.
+Our systematic approach to inspecting your property and the latest in technology for software including digital photos imbedded into your Report, you can actually see any issues identified.
+Because of our detailed reporting it’s no wonder that we get so many clients recommending our services to their family and friends.

 • Pre Purchase & Pre Sale Reports